Lycosuchus: Research history

-The taxonomic significance of the "double canines" of Lycosuchus would not be raised until two consecutive papers published by Broom in May 1908, the first including the descriptions of the therocephalians Trochosuchus and Hyaenasuchus with similar "double canines" to Lycosuchus.
-In the second paper, Broom regarded these three genera as their own "line of descent" amongst early therocephalians, but did not name a family or other subgroup for them.
-Such a grouping would not be named until 1923 when Baron Franz Nopcsa coined the family Lycosuchidae after Lycosuchus, for which it is typically regarded as the type genus.
-Consequently, the "double-canined" Lycosuchus was often presented as representative of both lycosuchids and early therocephalians as a whole.

-More specimens of L. vanderrieti have been discovered following the holotype, with five in total recognised as of 2014 (including the type).
-In 1952, palaeontologist Werner Janensch reported the discovery of specimen MB.R.995, a near complete and isolated lower jaw with a partial snout and brain case—originally only identified the specimen as Lycosuchus sp. in his brief description.
-MB.R.995 was collected by Janensch in 1929 from Letjesbosch near Beaufort West and is housed in the reptile collection of the Museum für Naturkunde (MB.R.) in Berlin, Germany.
+Following the description of the holotype, additional specimens of L. vanderrieti were discovered in the Karoo Supergroup, bringing the total number of currently recognized fossils to five.
+In 1929, Werner Janensch discovered at Letjesbosch, near Beaufort West, an incomplete skull consisting of an isolated but nearly complete lower jaw, associated with a portion of the snout and a braincase.
+He assigned it to Lycosuchus sp. in his 1952 brief description.
+This specimen is now housed under the number MB.R.995 in the fossil reptile collections of the Museum für Naturkunde, Berlin, Germany, and has been subsequently reassigned to the type species in the few later studies in which it is mentioned.
+It was ultimately described in detail in two studies led by Luisa C. Pusch, published in 2020 and 2024.
+Using micro-CT scans on this material, these studies have made it possible to examine the internal anatomy of the brain, snout, and dentition, providing new insights into the structure of the inner ear, the innervation of the snout, and the process of tooth replacement, while also enhancing phylogenetic analyses through the inclusion of characters derived from internal cranial anatomy.

-Two specimens are housed at the Council for Geoscience (CGS) in Pretoria, South Africa, CGS MJF 68 and CGS M793.
+Two specimens are housed at the Council for Geoscience in Pretoria, South Africa, under the numbers CGS MJF 68 and CGS M793.
 The latter, discovered by A. Chuma, has been regarded as one of the best preserved specimens of Lycosuchus, with the bones of the palate and braincase being mostly intact and better exposed compared to other specimens (though the superficial bones of the snout are badly weathered).
-This specimen was extensively described by palaeontologist Juri van den Heever in his PhD thesis in 1987 and a later paper in 1994.
-Another specimen, BP/1/7162 is housed at the Evolutionary Studies Institute (formerly the Bernard Price (BP) Institute) of the University of the Witwatersrand in Johannesburg, South Africa.
+This specimen was extensively described by Jurgens van den Heever in his 1987 PhD thesis, and in a later paper published in 1994.
+The largest known specimen of Lycosuchus is housed at the Evolutionary Studies Institute (formerly the Bernard Price Institute) of the University of the Witwatersrand in Johannesburg, under the catalogue number BP/1/7162.
 Other specimens of Lycosuchus at the Evolutionary Studies Institute were listed by both Jennifer Botha and colleagues and Fernando Abdala in 2007: BP/1/276, BP/1/499, BP/1/1100 and BP/1/1768.
-However, of these specimens BP/1/276 and 1768 have since been identified as Pristerognathus and BP/1/1000 as Glanosuchus instead, and none are recognised as Lycosuchus as of 2014.
+However, of these specimens BP/1/276 and 1768 have since been identified as Pristerognathus and BP/1/1000 as Glanosuchus instead, and none are recognised as Lycosuchus.